kmlawson/history-of-history-in-east-asia/seminars.md

 9. McMahon, Keith.
 ‘Women Rulers in Imperial China’. *NAN NÜ* 15, no. 2 (1 January 2013): 179–218.
 10. Li, Wai-yee. *The Readability of the Past in Early Chinese Historiography* (P).
 Ch 2 Signs and Causality section 'Women' pp147-160 (see Files)
 11. Wang, Robin R. *Images of Women in Chinese Thought and Culture* (2003)  Ch 33 Women in the Standard Histories

+*or Special Theme Elective Readings: Mulan*

+Instead of a usual elective reading, skip Raphals required reading and read this plus one Mulan category:
+- Wang, Robin *Images of Women in Chinese Thought and Culture* Ch 32 The Ballad of Mulan pp250–254 Shiamin Kwa and Wilt L. Idema ed.
+Mulan: Five Versions of a Classic Chinese Legend, with Related Texts Introduction ppxi-xxxii (see Files)

+Plus one Mulan category:

+1. One other chapter of Don, Lan *Mulan’s Legend and Legacy in China and the United States*
+2. Edwards, Louise.
+“Women Warriors and Amazons of the Mid Qing Texts Jinghua Yuan and Honglou meng” Modern Asian Studies 29, no. 2 (1995)
+3. Chen, Sanping *Multicultural China in the Early Middle Ages* Ch 2 “From Mulan to Unicorn” pp39–59

 ### Further Reading